DinkieShy/css-bot/README.md

 # css-bot
-Bot for the Univesity of Lincoln Computer Science Society discord
+Bot for the University of Lincoln Computer Science Society discord

 -----To Do-----
 !poll option1 option2... - Send a message afterwards with the current scores ranked in order of votes.
 Get votes by reactions